aerosayan/fork-vhdl-SimpleX/SimpleX/README.md

 # SimpleX
-Sn sttempt to design a complete functioning processor and it's assembler and OOP compiler
+An attempt to design a complete functioning processor and it's assembler and OOP compiler